I have decided to compose all my articles for my friend the Late Great Rafael Poliquit, who passed away in early 2019.

 SEA Games Disappointment

 He fought his way back to defend his Milo Marathon title in 2015, proving his win was not a fluke.
 I left the selection consultation of PATAFA nearer the end of 2015.
-I heard while I was in the province that Rafael Poliquit had been removed after losing his Milo title in 2016.
-The removal sent Poliquit into somewhat of a Limbo.
+While I was in the province, I heard that Rafael Poliquit had been removed after losing his Milo title in 2016.
+The removal sent Rafael Poliquit into somewhat of a Limbo.

-Where he would battle his way through depression and at times question whether he wanted to continue in this sport.
-It was sometime in 2018 that Poliquit contacted SEA Games Champion Soh Rui Yong.
+Where he would battle his way through depression and, at times, question whether he wanted to continue in this sport.
+It was sometime in 2018 that Rafael Poliquit contacted SEA Games Champion Soh, Rui Yong.

 Soh Rui Yong and the Return of the Master

 This was an impressive character for an athlete to have the humility to ask his rival for help.
-Rafa had a very open mind which is very rare these days.
+Rafa had a very open mind, which is very rare these days.
 Soh coaching help really helped Rafa get back on track.
-In several FB Conversations, he told me of his utmost respect for his good friend Soh and utmost belief Soh would get him back on track.
+He told me of his utmost respect for his good friend Soh and utmost belief Soh would get him back on track in several FB Conversations.

-It is so sad to see that Poliquit who was in the best shape of his life, could in a short time pass away so quickly before his 30th Birthday.
+It is so sad to see that Rafael Poliquit, who was in the best shape of his life, could, in a short time, pass away so quickly before his 30th Birthday.
 And it shows us how precious and delicate life really is.
 You were a class act and a Bloody Legend Rafa.
-I know that no writeup will ever express how much you meant to the History of Philippine Track and Field.
+I know that no write-up will ever express how much you meant to the History of Philippine Track and Field.
 RIP Master Endurance until we meet again.

 - https://www.rappler.com/sports/by-sport/other-sports/227955-philippine-marathon-king-rafael-poliquit-diesReturn of the Master, Rafa Regains his Milo Title A Master Moment

-Meanwhile on the Men’s side.
-Rafael Poliquit, 29 One of the nicest guys in Philippine Track and Field regained his Milo Title.
+Meanwhile, on the Men’s side.
+Rafael Poliquit, 29, One of the nicest guys in Philippine Track and Field, regained his Milo Title.
 The 2014 and 2015 Milo National Champion made it number 3 timing 2:28.47.
-Poliquit who speaks passionately about the sports he loves, despite all the obstacles he has faced.
+Rafael Poliquit speaks passionately about the sports he loves, despite all the obstacles he has faced.

-Poliquit knew popularly as ‘Master Endurance’ said he just wants to inspire others to run.
-The self-coached Poliquit who beat athletes trained by PATAFA national coaches here.
+Rafael Poliquit knew popularly as ‘Master Endurance,’ said he wants to inspire others to run.
+The self-coached Rafael Poliquit beat athletes trained by PATAFA national coaches here.